meeshc/ribbit/README.md

-# froggy
+# ribbit
-A game I created with my friend for an AP computer science class.
+A game created with a friend in which the player must keep the frog alive by collecting flies and hopping on lilypads.